Skip to content

 TL;DR

-This paper proposes the Verbal Technical Analysis (VTA) framework, which combines the linguistic reasoning capabilities of LLMs with the pattern-capturing capacity of time-series models.
-Time-GRPO reinforcement learning is employed to optimize reasoning chains, and inferred attributes are used to condition time-series forecasting, achieving financial time-series prediction that is both accurate and interpretable.
+This paper proposes the Verbal Technical Analysis (VTA) framework, which combines the linguistic reasoning capabilities of LLMs with the pattern-capturing abilities of time-series models.
+By optimizing the reasoning chain through Time-GRPO reinforcement learning and conditioning time-series forecasting on reasoning attributes, the framework achieves financial time-series prediction that is both accurate and interpretable.

 Background & Motivation

-Limitations of LLMs in finance: Existing financial LLMs primarily analyze textual reports (earnings Q&A, sentiment analysis) while neglecting interpretable analysis of historical price data — i.e., Technical Analysis (TA) — which is critically important for trading practitioners.
+LLM Limitations in Finance: Existing financial LLMs primarily analyze textual reports (earnings Q&A, sentiment analysis) but neglect interpretable analysis of historical price data, namely Technical Analysis, which is crucial for trading practitioners.

-LLMs are poor at time-series reasoning: Prior work (Merrill et al., 2024) has shown that LLMs perform "remarkably bad" at zero-shot time-series reasoning, and feeding raw time-series data directly yields poor results.
+LLM Deficiency in Time-Series Reasoning: Prior research (Merrill et al., 2024) indicates that LLMs are "remarkably bad" at zero-shot time-series reasoning, performing poorly when raw time-series data is directly input.

-Inadequacy of existing interpretable approaches: The most closely related work, TimeCAP, produces only classification label predictions rather than full time-series trajectories, and its reasoning relies on external auxiliary data rather than endogenous signals.
+Inadequacy of Existing Interpretable Solutions: The most closely related work, TimeCAP, only produces classification label predictions rather than full time-series trajectories, and its reasoning relies on external auxiliary data rather than endogenous signals.

-Inherently interpretable signals in financial time series: Unlike general time series, financial data contains a wealth of expert-studied technical indicators (MACD, RSI, Bollinger Bands, etc.), which provide a natural anchor for language-based reasoning.
+Intrinsic Interpretable Signals in Financial Time-Series: Unlike general time-series, financial data contains numerous expert-researched technical indicators (MACD, RSI, Bollinger Bands, etc.), providing natural anchors for verbalized reasoning.

 Method